helena/spark-cassandra/README.md

 An [Akka Extension](http://doc.akka.io/docs/akka/snapshot/intro/what-is-akka.html) for easy integration of [Spark](http://spark.apache.org) and [Cassandra](http://cassandra.apache.org) in Akka micro services, etc.

 [Spark Streaming](http://spark.apache.org/streaming/) is currently being added to the core SparkContext in place currently.
-I am adding it to the [connector project]: (https://github.com/datastax/spark-cassandra-connector/issues/55)
+I am adding it to [cassandra-driver-spark](https://github.com/datastax/spark-cassandra-connector/issues/55)

 Full documentation coming, this project is still being developed, but for now: